 In the meantime, Messerschmitt-Boelkow-Blohm (MBB) in Germany was considering a number of different concepts for an air-superiority fighter under the Luftwaffe's "Taktisches Kampfflugzeur 1990 (TKF-90 / Tactical Combat Aircraft 1990)" requirement.
 BAE and MBB then began to discuss a collaboration, resulting in 1979 in a proposed design for a "European Collaborative Fighter (ECF)", later the "European Combat Aircraft (ECA)".
 The ECA resembled the MBB TKF-90 design.

-Dassault of France was also generating a number of advanced fighter designs, but did little or nothing to tell anyone else about them, and the French position was that if they were going to be in an international collaboration, they would be in the driver's seat.
+Dassault of France was also generating a number of advanced fighter designs, but did little to tell anyone else about them, and the French position was that if they were going to be in an international collaboration, they would be in the driver's seat.
 The French attitude led to the collapse of intergovernmental talks on collaboration in 1980.
 The British government canceled AST 403 in 1981, while the West German government showed no interest in funding development of the TKF-90.
 That might have been the end of the whole thing, but BAE management realized that European air forces would need a new fighter sooner or later, and pressed on.
 BAE had been working on an export fighter-bomber design, the "P.110", basically a follow-on from the P.106B concept with ECF influence, but couldn't find a buyer to fund production.

 However, BAE was able to inspire the Anglo-German-Italian Panavia consortium, which had built the Tornado multi-role combat aircraft, to collaborate on another machine, the "Agile Combat Aircraft (ACA)", which was based on TKF-90 and P.110 concepts.
 The Italians were very interested in the ACA since they had an urgent need for a replacement for their F-104 Starfighters.
 A mockup of the ACA was displayed at the Farnborough Air Show in the UK in 1982 and at the Paris Air Show in 1983.